thamain1/IntelliOptics-Edge/deploy/README.md

 export INFERENCE_FLAVOR="GPU"
 ```

-You'll also need to configure your AWS credentials using `aws configure` to include credentials that have permissions to pull from the appropriate ECR location (if you don't already have the AWS CLI installed, refer to the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)).
+You'll also need to export credentials for the IntelliOptics container registry and artifact storage service.
+At a minimum set `REGISTRY_URL`, `REGISTRY_USERNAME`, `REGISTRY_PASSWORD`, `ARTIFACT_STORAGE_ACCESS_KEY`, and `ARTIFACT_STORAGE_SECRET_KEY` so the setup script can propagate them into Kubernetes secrets.
+Populate the `registry-bootstrap-credentials` secret with keys `server`, `username`, and `password` so the refresh cron job can renew the registry login periodically.

 To install the edge-endpoint, run:
 ```shell